iterative/dvc.org/content/docs/command-reference/remote/add.md

 > The connection string contains sensitive user info.
 Therefore, it's safer to
 > add it with the `--local` option, so it's written to a Git-ignored config
 > file.
-See `dvc remote modify` for a full list of Azure storage parameters.
+See `dvc remote modify` for a full list of Azure authentication methods.

 The Azure Blob Storage remote can also be configured globally via environment
 variables: